Do you have a memorial bench in Arkengarthdale?

-Collapsed wall as Foregill bridge, Arkle Town, January 2024
+Collapsed wall at Foregill bridge, Arkle Town on 1 January 2024

 Please note that the collapsed wall is in the parish of Reeth, not Arkengarthdale.
 Please direct all enquiries and comments to North Yorkshire Council or Reeth, Fremington & Healaugh Parish Council, as appropriate.